JF631/dnlp_the_AttentionHeads/README.md

 Training NLP models often benefit from larger datasets.
 The original SST dataset is quite small, so augmentation can improve generalization and robustness and overcome the limitation of small training data.

 - Synonym replacement: In this approach we randomly replace a fixed number of words (10%, 25%, 50%) of a sentence with their synonyms (from WordNet) to create more training data.
 This replacement introduces lexical variety to the train dataset without changing the overall sentiment.
-As reference, we used [EDA: Easy Data Augmentation Techniques for Boosting Performance on Text Classification Tasks, Jason Wei, Kai Zou](https://arxiv.org/abs/1901.11196).
+As reference, we used [EDA: Easy Data Augmentation Techniques for Boosting Performance on Text Classification Tasks - Jason Wei, Kai Zou](https://arxiv.org/abs/1901.11196).
 - Backtranslation: This approach generates semantically equivalent paraphrases via machine translation, in this case Hugging Face’s MarianMT models.
 This approach translates an English sentence into French and then back into English, producing natural paraphrases, that are not in the training data exactly as is.
-The idea for this approach come from [Improving Neural Machine Translation Models with Monolingual Data](https://arxiv.org/abs/1511.06709).
+The idea for this approach come from [Improving Neural Machine Translation Models with Monolingual Data - Rico Sennrich, Barry Haddow, Alexandra Birch](https://arxiv.org/abs/1511.06709).

 ## Training